loglug1/steven3/README.md

 # - Steven 3 Project Repo -
-## By: Camdem McKay, Chase Poindexter, and Josh Erwin
+## By: Camden McKay, Chase Poindexter, and Josh Erwin
 ### Overview
   Steven 3 is a rogue-like platformer that attempts to implement spell casting combinations and randomly generated rooms to create a high level of replayability.